 Cornell Dining is known as one of the best University Dining programs in the country, and this reputation extends to Kosher dining.
 The main kosher dining hall on Cornell’s campus is 104West!, located conveniently right next to the CJL.
 Hot Kosher meals are served twice daily (lunch and dinner) every day of the week.
 For freshman living on North Campus, 104West! maintains another kosher kitchen, It’s Kosher!, located in the Northstar Dining Room at Appel Commons.
 This location serves hot meals twice daily Sunday-Thursday of each week.
 All Cornell Kosher products are produced in the 104West! kitchens by Cornell Dining staff.
 The “hashgachah”, the kosher certification, is provided by the Star-K to Cornell Dining under the supervision of our full time Mashgiach.
-Prospective students and visitors are able and encouraged to visit either of these locations.
-104West! accepts all credit/debit cards and Northstar accepts cash and credit/debit cards.

 On campus and don’t have time to eat at 104 West! or Northstar in between classes?
 Not to worry, 104West! also sends packaged meals to several coffee shops and retail dining locations on campus, which can be purchased with Cornell’s “Big Red Bucks,” included in most Cornell meal plans.

 Locations on campus:

 Jansen’s Market (Noyes)

 Bear Necessities (Robert Purcell Community Center)

 To find operating hours for the locations listed above, visit Cornell Dining Now.